streamnative/tgip-cn/README.md

 This is the official repository for TGIP-CN.

+You can click this [playlist](https://github.com/streamnative/tgip-cn/blob/master/playlist.md) to check out all the live stream.

 ## Basic information

 TGIP-CN, organized by StreamNative, is a weekly live video streaming about Apache Pulsar in Chinese.